-- Category A does not involve a patient, it concerns normal operations: "Business as usual." - If someone has symptoms, of which the back-up doctor concludes it does NOT represent a case definition "Suspicious case COVID-19", the person involved should stay in his cabin and avoid contact with colleagues. - Wait for the cold or flu to pass and follow any other advice that the back-up doctor gives. - Monitor the condition of the person involved.
+- Category A does not involve a patient, it concerns normal operations: "Business as usual." - If someone has symptoms, of which the back-up doctor concludes it does NOT represent a case definition "Suspicious case COVID-19", the person involved should stay in his cabin and avoid contact with colleagues. - Wait for the cold or flu to pass and follow any other advice that the back-up doctor gives If after 48 hours the person still has symptoms and the backup doctor still concludes this does not represent a case definition "Suspicious case COVID-19", the person involved can be brought to shore on a regular flight. - Monitor the condition of the person involved.

 - Category B does not involve a patient, i.e. no specific care needed.
-But his/her proximity to a suspected COVID-19 patient requires precautionary measures. - Monitor the condition of this person. - When the person develops symptoms during his/her stay on board the offshore installation: - Self-isolation: stay in the cabin and avoid contact with colleagues; - Contact the back-up doctor for advice and possible (re-) classification. - When person has to leave the cabin: preferably use mouth cover or else use paper tissue, wear gloves. - For helicopter transportation, "mixing of Categories" is not allowed.
+But his/her proximity to a suspected COVID-19 patient requires precautionary measures. - Monitor the condition of this person. - When the person develops symptoms during his/her stay on board the offshore installation: - Self-isolation: stay in the cabin and avoid contact with colleagues; - o Contact the back-up doctor for advice and possible (re-) classification. - When person has to leave the cabin: preferably use face cover or else use paper tissue, wear gloves. - For helicopter transportation, "mixing of Categories" is not allowed on the inbound flight.
+The outbound flight may transport goods and pax.
+The amount of pax going outbound is not more than the number of pax going inbound as strong regulations with regard to packaging of life vests as dangerous goods apply.

-- In case of a suspected COVID-19 person on board the offshore installation, the back-up doctor will: - Inform the helicopter operator for the oil and gas operator concerned about the need for a Category C evacuation contact details in Appendix 4 - Fill and sign Appendix 4 and send the document by email to the helicopter operator concerned. - This Category C evacuation should be carried out as soon as possible in order to avoid deterioration of the patient's condition. - For helicopter transportation, "mixing of Categories" is not allowed. - Isolate the person involved. - Monitor the condition of this person in close cooperation with the back-up doctor. - Identify and list colleagues who have been in close contact (< 1.5 meters): see paragraph 7.3. - Clean (disinfect) any high-risk areas. - Follow instructions from back-up doctor.
+- In case of a suspected COVID-19 person on board the offshore installation, the back-up doctor will: - Inform the logistics department of the oil and gas operator concerned (see appendix 8 -Contact details E&P operators) about the need for a Category C evacuation. - Fill and sign Appendix 4 and send the document by email to the helicopter operator concerned. - This Category C evacuation should be carried out as soon as possible in order to avoid deterioration of the patient's condition. - For helicopter transportation, "mixing of Categories" is not allowed.
+The outbound flight may transport goods and pax.
+The amount of pax going outbound is not more than the number of pax going inbound as strong regulations with regard to packaging of life vests as dangerous goods apply. - Isolate the person involved. - Monitor the condition of this person in close cooperation with the back-up doctor. - Identify and list colleagues who have been in close contact (< 1.5 meters): see paragraph 7.3. - · Clean (disinfect) any high-risk areas. - Follow instructions from back-up doctor.